Pop Culture Trivia Quiz: 1962

 Hertz Rent-a-car.
 (They were #2 to Avis, the largest company)

-4. Name the fictional town in which the musical, The Music Man, takes place.
+4. Name the fictional town where the musical The Music Man occurs.

 River City (Iowa)